haskell/cabal/Cabal/doc/installing-packages.markdown

     _suffix_ may contain the following path variables: `$pkgid`, `$pkg`, `$version`, `$compiler`, `$os`, `$arch`, `$abi`, `$abitag`

-`--commonlibdir=`_dir_
+`--libsubdir=`_dir_
-:   For use with Setup.hs files build against a version of Cabal prior to 1.24.1.
+:    For use with Setup.hs files built against a version of Cabal prior to 1.24.1.
-    For later versions of Cabal, this flag is basically deprecated, and you should use `--commonlibdir=`_dir_.
+     With later versions of Cabal, you should prefer `--binlibsubdir` and `--hidir`, which let you separately specify where binary libraries and interface files get installed, so that binary libraries can be installed to a shared directory..

     A subdirectory of _libdir_ in which libraries are actually installed.
-For example, in the simple build system on Unix, the default _libdir_ is `/usr/local/lib`, and _commonlibdir_ contains the ABI, e.g. `x86_64-linux-ghc-8.0.1`, so
+For example, in the simple build system on Unix, the default _libdir_ is `/usr/local/lib`, and _libsubdir_ contains the ABI, e.g. `x86_64-linux-ghc-8.0.1`, so
     libraries would be installed in `/usr/local/lib/x86_64-linux-ghc-8.0.1`.